ShadowPic/PublicTestProjects/jmeter/docker/readme.md

 # Overview
 This project is a very lean implementation of a Kubernetes JMeter cluster.
 It will allow for the execution of a JMeter test script on an arbitrarily sized [JMeter test rig](https://jmeter.apache.org/usermanual/jmeter_distributed_testing_step_by_step.html#distributed-testing) and then will generate:
+- A deployed AKS cluster using managed identities.
+The AKS cluster is intended to remain running to provide reporting across performance test runs.
+  - The initial size of the cluster is a [single node](https://docs.microsoft.com/en-us/azure/aks/concepts-clusters-workloads#nodes-and-node-pools) with 2 cores.
+To successfully run a test with the smallest test rig requires 3 nodes.
+  - To increase or decrease the number of nodes you will need to use the [az aks scale](https://docs.microsoft.com/en-us/cli/azure/aks?view=azure-cli-latest#az_aks_scale) command to a minimum of 3 nodes *assuming* you did not override the nodeVMSize when you run the CreateTestRig PowerShell command.
+  - When the test rig is not actively being used to execute tests you can scale it back down to a single node using the [az aks scale](https://docs.microsoft.com/en-us/cli/azure/aks?view=azure-cli-latest#az_aks_scale) command.
 - A [JMeter DashBoard Report](http://jmeter.apache.org/usermanual/generating-dashboard.html#generation)
 - [JMeter Test Log \(JTL\)](https://jmeter.apache.org/usermanual/get-started.html#non_gui)